BritishTrustForOrnithology/BTOAcousticPipelineTools/README.md

 ## Usage

-*Do not directly run app.R.* Instead, with R/RStudio open, open the script file called 'launch_shiny_app.R'.
-Follow the instructions there, in particular noting the need to update the path_to_app line to say where you have saved the app.R file.
-For most uses this is the only change you will need to make.
-For very large validation jobs (e.g. for a batch of >100,000 wav files) it may be more efficient to pass the paths to the audio and output directories, which can be done by adding these to the shinyOptions command as detailed in launch_shiny_app.R.
+* *Do not directly run 'app.R'.* Instead, with R/RStudio open, open the script file called 'launch_shiny_app.R'.
+Follow the instructions there, in particular noting the need to update the path_to_app line to say where you have saved the 'app.R' file.
+* For most uses this is the only change you will need to make.
+For very large validation jobs (e.g. for a batch of >100,000 wav files) it may be more efficient to pass the paths to the audio and output directories, which can be done by adding these to the shinyOptions command as detailed in 'launch_shiny_app.R'.

-Running the 'launch_shiny_app.R' will open the app in a new browser window.
+* Running the 'launch_shiny_app.R' will open the app in a new browser window.

 ## Issues